Corman Shepherds can be great watchdogs and are often very protective of their owners.

 Corman Shepherd Temperament

 Corman Shepherds are smart and intelligent.
 They would go to any extent to please their owners.
-They are loyal and are very dedicated to the family.
+These dogs are loyal and are very dedicated to the family.
 They are also known to be protective of the owner’s families.
 Due to this trait, they are often known to be great guard dogs and make great watchdogs.

 Corman Shepherds are energetic and are known to be very active.
 They have a sweet temperament overall.
 They are great with the kids of the family and with other pets that you might have.
 These dogs will always need your care and attention and are obedient.
 Leaving them alone for long periods might not be a good idea.
 Caring less for Corman Shepherds might end up making them aggressive.